 What the Angel did and said next is important.

 The Angel said to him, “Place the meat and the bread upon that rock over there, and pour the broth over it.”

 The broth that is referred to is the juice, scum or fatty parts that are stewed out of meat when cooked, floats to the top of the water and usually skimmed away.

 Why would the Angel tell Gideon to pour it out?

-There are only two times that broth is seen in scripture—here and in Isaiah 65 where verse one states-
+There are only two times that broth is seen in scripture—here and in Isaiah 65:1 that states-

 We are witnessing a move of God on the earth when nations (people) are seeking God out, even in the most adverse of situations and finding Him!
 I believe that we ain’t seen nothing yet and that the best is yet to come.
 Get ready, get ready, get ready, but we have to be in the right place with God.
 The false has to go!
-Look now at verses 2 to 4-
+Look now at Isaiah 65:2-4-

 God said that He had kept opening his arms towards His covenant people, only to have them reject His overtures.
 They offered sacrifice and worship any way they pleased and insulted God.
 We know of course that pork is not kosher to Jews, for He had forbidden them to eat it, but they did more than simply eat it—they copied what the heathen did.
 The heathen burned incense in the high places, worshipped at asherah poles and consumed the fatty broth that emanated from the meat offered in sacrifice to false gods.